 Advanced Placement (AP) courses give you a head start on college while you are still in the supportive environment of a high school classroom.
 Advanced Placement courses provide indepth study in a number of subjects and preparation for national tests administered by the College Board.
 These examinations are scored on a scale of one to five, with five being the highest score.
 Upon entering college, many students who performed well on the Advanced Placement exams will receive college credit and/or advanced placement in their college course work.
 Each college determines its own Advanced Placement policy and will specify the score on each exam necessary for credit or advanced standing.
-A significant number of colleges and universities grant advanced standing to students who begin their studies with credits earned through the Advanced Placement program.
+A significant number of colleges and universities grant advanced Placement program.
 Students who participate in the AP program are ultimately given the responsibility to reason, analyze, and understand for themselves.
 Taking the end-of-course AP Exam sends a powerful message to colleges and universities that you are ready for them.
 Students enrolled in the AP program are expected to take the AP exams at the end of the course.